 Enjoy a leisurely paddle along the beautiful waters of Lake Clarke.
 Located between Lancaster and York Counties, Lake Clarke offers a host of recreation opportunities and historic sites to visit along its shores.
 The route begins at the Columbia River Park Access in Columbia, PA.
 This access hosts a variety of attractions including the Columbia Wrightsville Bridge, the Northwest Lancaster County River Trail trial-head, and the Columbia Crossing River Trail Center.
 Along the way, keep an eye out for Klines Run Park and the stone building of the Zimmerman Center for Heritage on river right.
 Just across the river from the Zimmerman Center are the Conejohela Flats.
 This series of mudflats is renowned as a viewing location for migratory shorebirds, waterfowl, and other birds including bald eagles and osprey.
 Another zigzag back to the western shore brings you to the takeout at the Lock 2 boat ramp.
-After your paddle be sure to visit Shank’s Mare Outfitters.
-Their location boasts a cafe, restrooms, and outdoor equipment.

 Points of Interest